 However, it is also important to have a reward system in place, which recognises all forms of social and academic achievement and effort.
-To ensure every child has the opportunity to experience success, we praise and reward children for good behaviour in a variety of ways:
+To ensure every child has the opportunity to experience success, we praise and reward children for positive behaviour in a variety of ways:

-- Non-Verbal Praise: pats on the back, a touch on the shoulder, smiles, "thumbs up" and winks. - Verbal Praise: congratulating children is the most important factor in creating a positive atmosphere to promote good behaviour.
-Verbal praise can range from a word in the ear to a 'public' recognition in class and should be related to the Golden Rules.
-It can also be given to and by everyone. - Display: children's work will be presented in such a way that it will be obvious to any visitor that we are proud of success whether it is in quantity or quality of effort. - Marking Policy: marking will be used to build on success and encourage by its comments. - Privileges or Jobs: within each class, there will be 'perks' as perceived by the children, e.g. taking the register. - Sharing: in recognition of a particular task or behaviour, children may share their success with others: for example, the class; the next class or teacher; or a chosen adult, e.g. caretaker/school secretary/ Headteacher - Stickers: each class will have its own supply of stickers, which may be used to reward the children for good behaviour and good work. - Certificates: each class may use certificates to reward the children for good behaviour and good work.
+- Non-Verbal Praise: smiles, "thumbs up". - Verbal Praise: congratulating children is the most important factor in creating a positive atmosphere to promote positive behaviour.
+Verbal praise can range from a word in the ear to a shared recognition in class and should be related to the Golden Rules.
+It can also be given to-by everyone. - Display: children's work will be presented in such a way that it will be obvious to any visitor that we are proud of success whether it is in quantity or quality of effort. - Marking Policy: marking will be used to build on success and encourage by positive verbal feedback. - Privileges or Jobs: within each class, there will be jobs e.g., taking the register. - Sharing: in recognition of a particular task or behaviour, children may share their success with others: for example, the class; the next class or teacher; or a chosen adult, e.g., caretaker/ school secretary/ Headteacher. - Stickers: each class will have its own supply of stickers, which may be used to reward the children for positive behaviours and good work. - Certificates: each class may use certificates to reward the children for positive behaviour and good work. - Celebration Golden Assembly on Friday: each week we nominate two children from each class to be an 'Oldbrook Goldie'.
+They receive a certificate in the school assembly and sit on the 'Golden Chairs'. - Person of the Week: The Headteacher will choose one child each week to be 'Person of the Week'.
+This is a special award to acknowledge those children who are always wellbehaved.